odewahn/thebe-server/docs/service-discovery-with-interlock.md

 ## Start some containers on the swarm controller

-Once its running, interlock will automatically handle proxying for new containers in the swarm.
+Once it's running, interlock will automatically handle proxying for new containers in the swarm.

 So, go back to your swarm host and start csome containers.
 All you need to do is provide a few additional options to the docker command to publish the ports and specify the hostname: